 When you look out at a beautiful sunset, your eyes adapt to limit the amount of light they receive.
 At the same time, your brain remembers what was happening in the darker areas of the scene in front of you and stitches it in, creating the illusion of being able to see a very wide range of contrast.
 Your eyes aren’t really capturing everything all at once, but the switchover between the bright areas and the dark areas happens so quickly that you don’t usually notice it.

-Digital cameras can't really accomplish the same thing on their own, which means that when you expose a photograph perfectly for the clouds, your landscape tends to appear too dark.
-When you expose for the landscape, the sunset appears too bright and washed out.
-Fortunately for photographers, it is possible to take multiple different exposures of the same shot and combine them into a high dynamic range (HDR) image.
+Digital cameras can’t really accomplish the same thing on their own.
+When you expose a photograph perfectly for the clouds, your landscape tends to appear too dark.
+When you expose properly for the landscape, the area around the Sun appears too bright and washed out.
+With a bit of digital editing, it is possible to take multiple different exposures of the same shot and combine them into a high dynamic range (HDR) image.

-There are tons of different pieces of software available to accomplish this, but they're not all created equal.
-I finally selected HDR Darkroom 3 and Aurora HDR as the best HDR photography software available, although I looked at quite a number of options for this review which we'll discuss later on.
+There are tons of different pieces of software available to accomplish this, but they’re not all created equal.
+I finally selected two best HDR photography software available, although I looked at quite a number of options for this review which we’ll discuss later on.

 Aurora HDR offers an impressive set of features with an in-depth level of control for the more demanding photographer.
 It is far better at creating realistic HDR images than any of the other programs that I reviewed, but that also means that it requires a bit more skill to use successfully.
 It’s still possible to create surrealist paintings out of your HDR photos, but it’s also possible to turn them into realistic HDR masterpieces.

 HDR Darkroom 3 is better suited to quick compositions where you want to expand the dynamic range of your images slightly without worrying too much about realism.
 It provides quick, easy-to-use options that are perfect for photographers just beginning to experiment with HDR images, or for casual users who want to have a bit of fun with their photos.